Skip to Main Content

 • U.S. Department of Education Institute of Education Services (IES) grant: "Handheld Technology to Improve Educational Outcomes for Students with Autism Spectrum Disorders."

-Child, Exceptional; Disabled Persons; Students; Vulnerable Populations
+Child, Exceptional; Persons with Disabilities; Students; Vulnerable Populations

 Research at a Glance